home-assistant/home-assistant.io/source/_integrations/knx.markdown

   default: 25
   type: integer
 invert_position:
-  description: Set this to `true` if your actuator report fully closed as 0% in KNX.
+  description: Set this to `true` if your actuator reports fully closed as 0% in KNX.
   required: false
   default: false
   type: boolean